HeiderJeffer/RP-Artificial-Intelligence-as-a-risk-and-opportunity-for-the-authenticity-of-archives/README.md

 - Step Resluts: inclusion/ exclusion criteria applied

 ### Step 3 Digitalization:  convert record into computable formats (DOC, PNG, MP3, and MP4)
+Digitization is the process of converting information into a digital format.
 - Step Results: Digitalized-Record in (DOC, PNG, MP3, and MP4) format

 ### Step 4 Optimization: optimize quality of Digitalized-Record